 - Lubricant: Using a lubricant during intercourse can help with vaginal moisture, which may decrease postcoital bleeding, says Minkin.

 - Dilation: Dilation, or stretching, of the vagina, happens naturally when women get turned on and have sex, a result of natural lubrication and the relaxation of the vaginal muscles.
-Dilating the vagina before sex can help to make sex easier and more comfortable.
+Dilating the vagina before sex may help to make sex easier and more comfortable.

 Can Postcoital Bleeding Stop On Its Own?